Skip to main content

 Engineering, Design & Technologies

-Autonomy Stack for robot movement and hose manipulation for vacuuming debris.
+Computer vision algorithms for coordinated robot movement and hose manipulation for vacuuming debris.

 Avideh Zakhor - Professor, Electrical Engineering and Computer Science